GetPageSpeed/nginx-extras-docs/docs/modules/spnego-http-auth.md

 in Negotiate.
 NTLM, both v1 and v2, is an exploitable protocol and should be avoided where possible.

+## Windows

+For Windows KDC/AD environments, see the documentation [here](README.Windows.md).

 ## Help

 If you're unable to figure things out, please feel free to open an issue on Github and I'll do my best to help you.

 ## GitHub